5 Easy Tips For Teaching Girls To Be Bold Travelers

 On your travels, and even at home, try and provide a listening ear to your kids.
 If something happens to them, show them compassion and help them feel comfortable in sharing their concerns and worries with you, no matter how trivial and mundane it may seem to you.
 Later on, when your daughter is older and traveling on her own, she'll feel more comfortable confiding in you when something negative does happen to her.

 History is full stories of famous adventurers.
 Unfortunately, most of them are men: Marco Polo, Lewis and Clark, Jacques Cousteau, Anthony Bourdain.
 Not so much is written about female adventurers.

 One of my favorite female explorers, Freya Stark, traveled through the Middle East in an age when women rarely traveled outside the home.
 Nellie Bly was the first woman to circumnavigate the globe.
-Recently, Jessica Nabongo was the first black woman to visit every country in the world.
+National Geographic has a great compilation of visionary female adventurers.

 Reading stories of fearless women helps girls feel empowered to explore themselves.
 They realize that there are no limits to their exploration and curiosity.

 4. Be an example for teaching girls to be fearless